 Feb.
 13, 2015: In re Mallo, 774 F.3d 1313 (10th Cir.
 2014).

-Upcoming: May 2021: Debates on Hot Topics in Bankruptcy; California Bankruptcy Forum, Annual Insolvency Conference, San Diego, California.
+May 14, 2021: Debates on Hot Topics In Bankruptcy; California Bankruptcy Forum, Annual Insolvency Conference.

 July 27, 2020: Bankruptcy & Restructuring: A Roundtable Discussion; Los Angeles Business Journal.

 June 27, 2019: How to Make Your Appeal More Appealing; Beverly Hills Bar Association, Beverly Hills, California.

 Sept.
 23, 2017: Exemptions: Is Bad Faith a Factor or Not?; Central District Consumer Bankruptcy Attorney Association, Los Angeles, California.